gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-orthographic.md

 }
 </pre>

-Just like we needed to convert from pixels to clipspace for x and y, for z we need to do the same thing.
-In this case I'm making the Z space pixel units as well.
-I'll pass in some value similar to *width* for the depth so our space will be 0 to width pixels wide, 0 to height pixels tall, but for depth it will be -depth / 2 to +depth / 2.
+Just like we needed to convert from pixels to clip space for X and Y, for Z we need to do the same thing.
+In this case I'm making the Z axis pixel units as well.
+I'll pass in some value similar to `width` for the `depth` so our space will be 0 to `width` pixels wide, 0 to `height` pixels tall, but for `depth` it will be `-depth / 2` to `+depth / 2`.

 Finally we need to to update the code that computes the matrix.